 "Archimedes in Bits: The Digital Presentation of a Write-Off"

 After ten years of conservation, imaging, and research, the project to retrieve the erased texts from a thirteenth-century Byzantine palimpsest -the unique source for three treatises by the ancient Greek mathematician Archimedes-is nearing completion.
 The results have been extraordinary, changing scholarly perception of Archimedes' contribution to the western tradition of mathematical thought, and revealing entirely new texts from the ancient world.
-Presented October 17, 2008
+This was the eighteenth History of the Book Lecture; presented on October 17, 2008.

 James Carley (Professor of English, York University, Toronto ) “ ‘A notable and famous librarie in the Archbishop of Canterburies house’: John Whitgift, Richard Bancroft, and the Foundation of Lambeth Palace Library”